 Satsuma will ensure that it and any third parties whom it engages to process Personal Data on its behalf will process the Personal Data in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
 Satsuma will ensure that a written contract (a “Data Processor Agreement”) is put in place with third party processors and the terms of that Data Processor Agreement will comply with requirements of the Data Protection Legislation.

-If we do transfer information outside of the EEA, we will make sure that it is protected in the same way as if it was being used in the EEA.
+If we do transfer information outside of the UK or EEA, we will make sure that it is protected in the same way as if it was being used in the UK or EEA.
 We’ll use one of these safeguards:

 Sometimes these organisations may disclose information to foreign authorities in the fight against crime and terrorism where they are legally obliged to do so.